 Choose your primary goal and map your tactics to that goal.
 This will provide a foundation for you to track and measure your campaign after you’ve deployed it.

-We use the term “Market” all the time to refer to our industry.
-What does the Market want?
+We use the term “Market” all the time: What does the Market want?
 How do we best communicate with the Market?
 Where is the Market heading over the next few years?

 While these big-picture questions are valuable, talking about “the Market” as an abstract concept conceals the truth that the market is just the sum of individual farmers – and these farmers have specific, concrete, and addressable needs.